piusmwilson/writing/Systems Thinking/systemsthinking.md

 Suprasystems usually have a direct influence on the activities that are executed in the systems they host.
 A practical example of a suprasystem is the human body.
 This is made up of the digestive system (which would be a subsystem) and, in turn, the digestive system is made up of the stomach (another subsystem).

+## Systems thinking

+[Systems thinking](https://en.wikipedia.org/wiki/Systems_thinking) is a way of making sense of the complexity of the world by looking at it in terms of wholes and relationships rather than by splitting it down into its parts.

 ## Methodologies of systems thinking